HCA Healthcare (HCA) Q2 2017 Results - Earnings Call Transcript

 Yeah, A.J., let me take the bad debts, and I'll talk about the share repurchase, too, and let Milton add on.
 So we know our bad debts are reading in terms of year-over-year a little elevated.
 And obviously, we talked about before, we think if you look at our total uncompensated care, which includes our bad debts, charity and uninsured, in any given quarter you are subject to some classification trends among these categories, but generally speaking, over time, our uncompensated care trends track with our uninsured volume trends.

 And as we mentioned, we're seeing roughly a 4% to 5% growth in uninsured admissions, 4.9% in the second quarter.
 That's a little higher than we ran in the last half of 2016 and first quarter, but as you mentioned, pretty much in line with our expectations in that low-single digit.
-On a dollar basis, we ran about 5.4% more uncompensated care in Q2 than we did in Q4 in 2016.
-And on adjusted net revenue basis, that's looking at uncompensated care as a percent of revenue.
-They would run at 34% versus 33% in full-year 2016.
+On a dollar basis, we ran about 5.4% more uncompensated care in Q2 than we did in Q4 of 2016.
+And on adjusted net revenue basis, that's looking at uncompensated care as a percent of revenue, year to date we're running at 34% versus 33% in full year 2016.
 So, we realize that did trend up, but overall, the uncompensated care trends are tracking right with our uninsured volume trends.

 We remain really pleased with our revenue cycle collection efforts.
 Our collection results around deductibles and co-pays remain consistent.
-We don't see any deterioration in the deducted (31:30) co-pay part of the receivables.
+We don't see any deterioration in the deduct and co-pay part of the receivables.
 Our collections continue to keep pace.
 As Milton mentioned, our net days is 49.
 Cash as a percentage of revenue over 100%.
-So, it's pretty much in line with what our expectations are in terms of – year-over-year basis and you are subject to some fluctuation on that.
+So, it's pretty much in line with what our expectations are in terms of year-over-year basis when you are subject to some fluctuation on that.

 Samuel N. Hazen - HCA Healthcare, Inc.

-Not much to add other than to say I think that the strength of our balance sheet, our cash flow distinguishes HCA, gives ability to continue to invest approximately $3 billion of capital this year back in our existing markets, to complete our share repurchase plan, and to make some strategic acquisitions.
-So this is really in line with how our financial approach in terms of capital allocation, and we're very pleased to be able to supplement the acquisitions to our strategy this year.
+Not much to add other than to say, I think that the strength of our balance sheet, our cash flow distinguishes HCA, gives the ability to continue to invest approximately $3 billion of capital this year back in our existing markets to complete our share repurchase plan and to make some strategic acquisitions.
+So this is really in line with now our financial approach in terms of capital allocation, and we're very pleased to be able to supplement the acquisitions through our strategy this year.

 Victor L. Campbell - HCA Healthcare, Inc.

-All right, thank you, A.J.
+All right.
+Thank you, A.J.

 Operator